 Avoid Sending Recorded Statements to Insurance Companies

-Victims of a commercial truck accident will likely be contacted by an insurance adjuster for the trucking company soon after the accident.
-Insurance agents will be looking for evidence that you share blame for the accident.
-For this reason, do not give a recorded statement to the trucking company’s insurance carrier.
+Victims of a commercial truck collision will likely be contacted by an insurance adjuster for the trucking company soon after the event.
+Insurance agents look for evidence that suggests you share blame for the accident.
+For this reason, you should consider not giving a recorded statement to the trucking company’s insurance carrier.

 The call may seem innocent and catch you off guard.
 The agent will probably start by asking questions about how you’re feeling and what kind of injuries you have.
-Next, they will ask if you have a moment to answer a few questions while being recorded.
+Next, they will ask if you can answer a few questions while being recorded.

 When this happens, do not mention any details about the accident.
 Simply decline to answer any questions and politely refer the insurance agent to your lawyer for truck accidents in Lincoln.
-This will help you avoid providing any incriminating evidence or inaccurate information that could be used against you to hurt your claim for compensation.
+This can help you avoid providing the insurance company with possible defenses or inaccurate information that could hurt your claim.

 Why Should I Hire a Truck Accident Lawyer?